Don’t Believe the Lie That Change Is Always Bad

 I can’t do this anymore.
 I just can’t.
 I can’t do all of this change all at once.

 Okay, yes, I’m being a bit of a drama queen.
-But the world is changing.
+But the world truly is changing.
 The coronavirus has changed everything.

-For me, the coronavirus has changed my schedule.
 I recently got an email that my college’s on-campus classes will be switched to online classes for the remainder of the semester.
-So I’m a bit emotional right now.
+Taking online classes means goodbye dorm room.
+Goodbye cafeteria.
+Goodbye professors.
+Goodbye tutoring job.
+And goodbye friends.

 When Life Changes…